rte-france/relife/docs/source/user_guides/lifetime_modeling/censoring_and_truncation.rst

 lifetimes, because units that failed before observation are invisible to the sample, leaving only the units hardy enough to have survived that long.
-This is exactly why every ReLife lifetime model accounts for both directly in its likelihood (see :doc:`distributions`), rather than requiring you to drop or approximate either kind of observation.
+This is exactly why every ReLife lifetime model accounts for both directly in its likelihood (see :doc:`../going_further/likelihood`), rather than requiring you to drop or approximate either kind of observation.

 Fitting with censoring and truncation